As a DC limo service driver, I have to be prepared for any eventuality:

 • CEOs arriving at Dulles Airport five hours later than they planned, and still need a DC limo service to pick them up.

-• Swarms of passionate people marching and mobbing intersections and blocking the traffic lights with their signs.
+• Swarms of passionate people marching and mob intersections and blocking the traffic lights with their signs.

 And, of course, the president’s date night.

-But when the president goes out for dinner, it leads to some driving detours in the nation’s capital.
-Any driver for a DC limo service worth his salt has to be on his toes.
+But when the President Detours for dinner, it leads to some driving detours in the nation’s capital.
+Any driver for a DC car service worth his salt has to be on his toes.

 The entire street where the restaurant is located will probably be blocked off.
 Sometimes adjacent streets are blocked, too.